MysaaJava/trocq/README.md

 - `trocq` (without arguments) which attempts to run a translation on a given goal, using the information provided by the user with the commands described below.
-- `trocq R1 R2 ...` which works similarly to its argumentless counterpart
+- `trocq with R1 R2 ...` which works similarly to its argumentless counterpart
   except that it also uses translations associated to the relations `R1`, `R2`... ; see below regarding how to associated translations to a relation.

-And four commands:
+- `trocq to A` which will fail if the newly computed goal is not _exactly_ `A`. this will be able (in the future) to guide trocq so it uses the right relations in order to achieve the objective goal.
+- `trocq to A with R1 R2` is a combination of the two options above And four commands:
 - `Trocq Use t` to use a translation `t` during the subsequent calls to the tactic `trocq`.